tianchengzhe/EllipTrack_docs/docs/parameters_segmentation.rst

 *  :reditalic:`nuc_radius` :gray:`(integer)` --- Average radius (in pixels) of a nucleus.

+   This parameter can be estimated by the area of a typical cell nucleus.

 *  :reditalic:`allowed_nuc_size` :gray:`(1x2 integer array)` --- Acceptable areas (in pixels) of a nucleus.

    Lower and upper limits.
 Mask components outside of this range will be removed.